Kim Kardashian Heads To Prison To Talk About Her New Release Program With Female Inmates

 Kim Kardashian headed to prison this week.
-The Keeping Up with the Kardashians star went inside a women’s prisoner to find out what life was like for the inmates as apart of her new program to help women adjust to life after prison.
+The Keeping Up with the Kardashians star went inside a women’s prison to find out what life was like for the inmates as part of her new program to help women adjust to life after prison.

-According to a July 7 report by TMZ, Kim Kardashian went inside the California Instituion for Women in Corona on Friday afternoon with security in tow.
+According to a July 7 report by TMZ, Kim Kardashian went inside the California Institution for Women in Corona on Friday afternoon with security in tow.
 The reality star first toured the grounds of the prison, as well as the living quarters, before sitting down with 15 of the women who are incarcerated at the facility.

-Kardashian reportedly talked to the women about how their daily lives were, and how they feel about being in prison.
+Kardashian reportedly talked to the women about how their daily lives were and how they feel about being in prison.
 She then asked them about their hopes, dreams, plans, and anxieties about being released from the prison.
 Kim was reportedly at the facility for several hours and is hoping to use the trip as a guide to help her create a program that would offer assistance to women in order to help them adjust back to day-to-day life upon being released from prison.

 The program comes just weeks after Kim Kardashian played a crucial role in getting imprisoned grandmother, Alice Johnson, out from behind bars.
 It seems that her work with Johnson inspired her to help other women in the system by creating her new program.